pimcore/pimcore/doc/product-index-product-list.markdown

 ### Configuration of tenants
 For setting up a tenant, following things are necessary:
 - **Implementation of a tenant config**
 The tenant config class is the central configuration of the tenant, defines which products are available for the tenant and provides the connection to the used product index implementation.
-It needs to implement ``` OnlineShop_Framework_IndexService_Tenant_IConfig ```.
+It needs to implement ``` \OnlineShop\Framework\IndexService\Config\IConfig ```.
 For detailed information see insource documentation of the interface.
 Following implementations are provided by the framework and may be extended:
-  - ```OnlineShop_Framework_IndexService_Tenant_Config_DefaultMysql```: provides a simple mysql implementation of the product index.
+  - ```\OnlineShop\Framework\IndexService\Config\DefaultMysql```: provides a simple mysql implementation of the product index.
-  - ```OnlineShop_Framework_IndexService_Tenant_Config_OptimizedMysql```: provides an optimized mysql implementation of the product index.
+  - ```\OnlineShop\Framework\IndexService\Config\OptimizedMysql```: provides an optimized mysql implementation of the product index.
-  - ```OnlineShop_Framework_IndexService_Tenant_Config_ElasticSearch```: provides a default elastic search implementation of the product index.
+  - ```\OnlineShop\Framework\IndexService\Config\ElasticSearch```: provides a default elastic search implementation of the product index.
-  - ```OnlineShop_Framework_IndexService_Tenant_Config_DefaultFactFinder```: provides a default fact finder implementation of the product index.
+  - ```\OnlineShop\Framework\IndexService\Config\DefaultFactFinder```: provides a default fact finder implementation of the product index.

 - **Configuring tenants within OnlineShopConfig.xml:**